Mediatek-Cloud/MCS-Android-SDK-API-Reference/requests.md

 Every success response of `McsJsonRequest` is of type `JSONObject`.
 We have provided a set of entities to simplify the serialization and deserialization of these network requests.

-With [Gson](https://github.com/google/gson), you can get the object by specifing the correct class:
+With [Gson][gson], you can get the object by specifing the correct class:

 ```java
 DeviceSummaryEntity[] summary = new Gson().fromJson(